Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: The Robot's Multi-Stage Objective

 \textbf{Detecting Human Uncertainty. } We aim to equip the robot with the ability to detect when the human is uncertain of their goal and subsequently influence them towards an efficient strategy.
 To do this, we turn to prior work on detecting model misspecificsation in Bayesian models~\cite{fisac2018probabilistically, bobu2020quantifying}.
 We jointly keep a belief over the human's prior intention $\theta_H^{prior}$ and the robot's model-confidence parameter $\beta_R$:

-We focus on collaborative tasks where the set of goals is known to both agents a priori, so the most likely cause of low model confidence is that the human has not yet decided on their goal.
 We follow prior work~\cite{bobu2020quantifying} to detect when the model confidence is low: $\forall\theta\in\Theta, \text{argmax}_{\beta} b_R(\beta \mid \theta) < \delta$.
 If all hypotheses have the most probability mass on $\beta$s that are smaller than a threshhold $\delta$, the robot will raise a flag saying that the human is uncertain about their intention.
+Since we assume both agents know the set of goals, the most likely cause of low model confidence is that the human has not decided on their goal.

-\textbf{Following Behavior: Courtesy Objective. } Intuitively, avoiding changing the human's intention might be formulated as minimizing the KL-Divergence between the robot's nominal belief of the human and the conditional belief of the human, which would mean that the robot's future actions have no effect on the human's intention:
+\textbf{Following Behavior: Courtesy Objective. } Intuitively, avoiding changing the human's intention might be formulated as minimizing the KL-divergence between the robot's nominal belief of the human and the conditional belief of the human, which would mean that the robot's future actions have no effect on the human's intention:

 We actually find that this approach results in chattering of the robot's goal (\figref{fig:courtesy_obj}(a)).
 Since the robot is trying to keep the \textit{belief distribution} close to the prior belief, it changes its goal to keep its belief from changing over time.
 Instead, we consider maximizing the probability that the human keeps the same intention before and after considering the robot's action.
 The objective function to \textit{minimize} is: